nibarAhmed/DevTools/prepatch_readme.txt

 [05] Changelog
 ----------

+### 2023-12-09

+- Updated the shop implementation for Hearthstone 28.2.
+Note that the shop layout has been completely redesigned, and now reflects the tabbed structure shown on- screen. (contributed by Endefx)

+### 2023-12-06

+- Updated to Hearthstone version 28.2.0.190416 (contributed by Endefx)
+- Added support for the tavern spells mechanic in Battlegrounds (contributed by Endefx)

+Warning!
+This update has introduced several major changes to the game.
+As a result, the shop will be temporarily inaccessible until we can account for the redesign.
+In addition, the new player experience has been completely revamped.
+If you are still in the apprentice ranks, we recommend not to install this mod version as none of the new ui is accessible at this time.

 ### 2023-11-13

 - Implemented the mass pack opening feature.
 To start, select a pack on the pack opening screen and press space. (contributed by Endefx)